 Baking with Kids

-It’s a classic holiday activity to bake with the kids and while our intentions may start off well and good, things can get stressful.
-But fortunately, if you set your expectations and think through a few logistics ahead of time, you can set you and the kids up for a successful and fun baking session!
+I’ve found that if you think through a few logistics ahead of time, you can set yourself and the kids up for a successful and fun baking session, without too much stress.

-Samantha Barnes, from the kids cooking subscription box company Raddish Kids, shared some of her best advice on how to cook and bake with kids AND keep your sanity.
+Here’s some of our best advice on how to cook and bake with kids AND keep your sanity for the holidays and every day.

 1. Don’t Try to Do Too Much

 Limiting the scope is totally fine!
-In fact, shorter bursts of activity may work better with their attention spans.
+In fact, shorter bursts of activity may work better with their attention spans and may help you stay calm if the idea of a long activity makes you anxious.

 2. Share Stories as You Work

-Be sure to talk about why you’re making the recipes if they are connected to your family history so that the kids pick up on them and start to file them away in their memory bank.
+Be sure to talk about why you’re making the recipes if they are connected to your family history so the kids pick up on them and start to file them away in their memory bank.
+And talk about ingredients and how they work according to how much the kids are interested.
+(My girls have gotten more interested in things like how baking soda works, for example.)

-This makes it more fun to pull out the same cookie recipe year after year and the kids usually love hearing stories about when you or other relatives were kids!
+This can help make it even more fun to pull out the same cookie recipe year after year, and the kids usually love hearing stories about when you or other relatives were kids!

 4. Let the Kids Do Some things Independently